getpawprint/slate/source/includes/_intake.md

         "type": "Wellness Exam",
         "reason": "Just moved to town"
       },
-      "note": "Milo used to be called Olim",
+      "note": "Milo used to be called Olim"
     },
     {
       "pet": {